-Before we speak about email list… Let me tell you a story.
+You likely already know how important having a growing email list is for your brand.
+Before we speak about email lists, though, let me tell you a story.
 I was working once in a company that was struggling with customer acquisition.
-We had a kickass product, we had a great design, a sales funnel, an email list, you name it – we had it all.
+We had a kickass product, we had a great design, a sales funnel, an email list, you name it.
+We had it all.

 And yet our customer acquisition was still lagging behind.

-How do you get more $$$?
+How do you get more money?
 More investors?
 Increase the price of your product?
-Fire some people?
+Fire people?

 Before you do any of that, you need to look at your lead prospecting system.

 How do you get leads?